red-scale-dragon/docs/docs/how-to-articles/configuring-admin-menus.md

 protected static array $styles = [];
 ```

 As you probably guessed, `$scripts` holds your JS code, and `$styles` holds your CSS code.
-The following example shows the correct stucture for these two properties.
+The following example shows the correct structure for these two properties.

 ```
     protected static array $scripts = [